Hilbert space inner products for PT-symmetric Su-Schrieffer-Heeger models

-The matrix elements of (\ref{orthogonalPolynomials}) obey the condition $a_{n(n+1)} a_{(n+1)n} > 0$ for any $\theta \neq k \pi$.
+The matrix elements of \autoref{orthogonalPolynomials} obey the condition $a_{n(n+1)} a_{(n+1)n} > 0$ for any $\theta \neq k \pi$.
 At the exceptional points $\theta = k \pi$ the operator is not diagonalizable despite the reality of its spectrum, and its quantum-mechanical interpretation is lost.
-For $\theta \neq k \pi$, we may construct pseudometrics using the formula (\ref{orthoMetrics}), or again with the help of computer-based symbolic manipulations.
-In eighter case, we arrive at the two-site formulae
+For $\theta \neq k \pi$, we may construct pseudometrics using \autoref{orthoMetrics}, or again with the help of computer-based symbolic manipulations.
+In either case, we arrive at the two-site formulae

 where we have denoted $\pm = (1 \pm \lambda)$.
 These formulae suggest an extrapolation pattern with $k$-th pseudometric having $2k+1$ nonzero diagonals and $2(n-k)+1$ nonzero antidiagonals.
 Moreover, the nonzero elements are arranged in a chessboard-like pattern, in accordance with \cite{JundeWells}.
 We may write formula for zero elements as